US Army Band opens Operation Market Garden’s air assault show with concert

 U.S. Army Sgt.
-1st Class Henry Soriano, a drummer with the 101st Airborne Division Band, performs during a stage concert prior to an air assault demonstration for the 80th commemoration of Market Garden at the base camp in Schijndel, Netherlands, Sept.
+1st Class Christine Permenter, a vocalist with the 101st Airborne Division Band, performs the 101st Division song and the Army song during a stage concert prior to an air assault demonstration for the 80th commemoration of Market Garden near Schijndel, Netherlands, Sept.
 17, 2024.
 The concert honored World War II veterans and marked the anniversary of the offensive led by 101st paratroopers in 1944.
 The Dutch commemorate Operation Market Garden with parades, reenactments and educational programs.
 These activities honor the bravery of both the soldiers and the civilians involved.
 (U.S. Army photo by 1st Sgt.
 Jessica Barnett)

 |Date Taken: